Xilinx/XRT/src/runtime_src/doc/toc/xbutil2.rst

 .. code-block::

-    # For a single device run all the program
+    # For a single device run all the tests
     xbutil valiadte

-    # For a multiple device system run all the program
+    # For a multiple device system run all the tests on all the devices
     xbutil valiadte --d all

     # For a multiple device system run "DMA" program